-How can I stop my horse from bolting his grain meals?
+How to stop your horse from bolting his feed

 - Decreased absorption of nutrients (less chewing going on!)

-Choke and colic are definite call the Vet NOW reasons, and you may not notice the decreased absorption of nutrients immediately, but over time your horse may not thrive.
+- Choke and colic are definitely reasons to call the Vet ASAP, and you may not notice the decreased absorption of nutrients immediately, but over time your horse may not thrive.

 A slow feeder for grains and mashes is also a good idea!

 Part slow feeder, part carnival ring toss game.

 - Feed more meals with smaller amounts.
 This is also the best way to feed grain anyway.